 Through its interest in Pawnee, the Company is involved in the business of micro and small-ticket equipment financing to small businesses in the start-up and "B" credit market in the lower 48 states of the United States.
-Through its interest in Sherway LP, the Fund is involved in selling, servicing and leasing Acura automobiles in the Province of Ontario.
-Through its interest in Lease-Win Limited ("Lease-Win"), the Company has a portfolio of automobiles leases under administration.
+Through its interest in Sherway LP, the Company is involved in selling, servicing and leasing Acura automobiles in the Province of Ontario.
+Through its interest in Lease-Win, the Company had a portfolio of automobile leases under administration most of which were sold during the quarter and the balance of which were paid out by the lessees during the quarter.